DanielGriffiths1182/ruby-codewars-archive/README.md

  getMean([1,3,2,4], 1, 2) should return -1 because x is not higher than 1.

  getMean([1,3,2,4], 2, 8) should return -1 because 8 is higher than the array's length.

+- 88 (LVL 8) "Is Upcase" - Create a method is_uppercase() to see whether the string is ALL CAPS.